dailybruin/training/README.md

-# Online Training Syllabus
+# Daily Bruin Online Training Syllabus

-_Daily Bruin Online, Fall 2018_
+_Last updated for Fall 2018_

 **Instructor:** Byron Lutz
 **Materials:** Bring your laptop and a charger to each training session.
 All software we use is free and mostly open-source.